-- i) Ball caps must be alike, are mandatory for all male players and must be worn properly. - ii) Caps, visors, and headbands are optional for female players and can be mixed.
-If more than one type is worn, they all must be of the same color, and each of the same type must be of the same color and style.
-Plastic or hard visors are not allowed. - iii) Should a defensive player wear an approved helmet of a similar color of the team uniform cap, they will not be required to wear a cap.
+- i) Ball caps must be alike, are mandatory for all male players and must be worn properly. - Caps, visors and headbands are optional for female players and players are free to choose which of these they wish to wear.
+Each must be of the same color and style of the team uniform colors.
+Plastic or hard visors are not allowed. - Should a defensive player wear an approved helmet of a similar color of the team uniform cap, they will not be required to wear a cap.

-b) UNDERSHIRTS.
+b) UNDERSHIRTS

-- i) A player may wear a uniform colored undershirt (it may be white).
-It is not mandatory that all players wear an undershirt however if one player wears one, those that are worn must be alike.
-No player may wear ragged, frayed, or slit sleeves on exposed undershirts. - ii) A warming (compression) sleeve may be worn but will be treated in the same manner as a long sleeve undershirt.
-Both arms must be covered, and both sleeves must be of the same color as the undershirt worn by players wearing long sleeve undershirts.

-- c) PANTS/SLIDING PANTS.
-All players' pants must be either all long or all short in style.
-Players may wear a uniform solid color pair of sliding pants.
+- A player may wear a uniform-colored undershirt (it may be white).
+It is not mandatory that all players wear an undershirt; however, if one player wears one, those that are worn must be alike.
+No player may wear ragged, frayed or slit sleeves on exposed undershirts. - A player may wear one or two warming sleeves (compression) sleeve(s) provided that each is the same one solid color that is a team uniform color and that the color matches all other undershirts worn by any player on that team. - c) PANTS/SLIDING PANTS.
+All player pants must be either all long or all short in style.
+A player may wear a uniform solid color pair of sliding pants.
 It is not mandatory that all players wear sliding pants, but if more than one player wears them, they must be alike in color and style except temporary, Snap-On or Velcro sliding pads.
-No players may wear ragged, frayed or slit legs on exposed sliding pants. - d) NUMBERS.
-An Arabic number of contrasting color at least 15.2 cm (6 in) high must be worn on the back of all uniform shirts.
+No player may wear ragged, frayed or slit legs on exposed sliding pants. - d) NUMBERS.
+An Arabic number of contrasting color at least 15.2 cm.
+(6 in.) high must be worn on the back of all uniform shirts.
 No manager, coach or player on the same team may wear identical numbers (numbers 1 and 01 are examples of identical numbers.)
 Only whole numbers 01 to 99 must be used.
 Players without numbers will not be permitted to play. - e) NAMES.
 Individual names may be worn above the numbers on the back of all uniform shirts. - f) CASTS.
-Casts (plaster, metal or other hard substances in its final form) may not be worn in a game.
+A cast (plaster, metal or other hard substances in its final form) may not be worn in a game.
 Any exposed metal (other than a cast) must be adequately covered by a soft material, taped and approved by the Umpire. - g) DISTRACTING ADORNMENTS.
 No exposed items, including jewelry, judged by the Umpire to be distracting to opposing players, may be worn or displayed.
 The Umpire must require the item to be removed or covered.
-Medical alert bracelets and/or necklaces, if deemed distracting, must be taped to the body in such a manner that the medical alert information is visible.
+Medical alert bracelets and/ or necklaces, if deemed distracting, must be taped to the body in such a manner that the medical alert information is visible.